 The Latymer Foundation exists to provide an academic education of the highest quality to pupils of ability, regardless of background, and the Governors, in their commitment to equality of opportunity provide Bursaries and Scholarships to make this possible.
 Just over 1200 children now pass through the School every day.

 The Latymer Foundation is a charitable trust.
-Fundraising for means tested Scholarships is one of the prime functions of the Foundation, and all members of the Latymer community, past and present, are invited to support the Foundation in its aims.
-For further information on Scholarships, giving and support, please visit the Giving to Latymer part of the website.
+Fundraising for means tested bursaries is one of the prime functions of the Foundation, and all members of the Latymer community, past and present, are invited to support the Foundation in its aims.
+For further information on bursaries, giving and support, please visit the Giving to Latymer part of the website.